 Set and assess your goals regularly

-Setting a goal to increase your productivity can be a great first step.
+Setting goals as an educator –– whether that’s raising your classes’ overall average or returning graded assignments back within two weeks –– is a great first step.
 However, adding in an accountability system to hold you to those goals is what really makes a difference.

-Craig McClennan, an Elementary School Teacher from Nashville, Tennessee finds that Todoist Karma has been invaluable for setting productivity goals and assessing his progress regularly.
-“Just having daily goals in Karma helps me keep my head above water,” says McClennan.
+Craig McClennan, an Elementary School Teacher from Nashville, Tennessee, finds that Todoist Karma has been invaluable for setting productivity goals and assessing his progress regularly: “Just having daily goals in Karma helps me keep my head above water.”

-- Set productivity goals for your day and week.
-Use Todoist Karma to set daily and weekly goals for the number of tasks you want to complete.
-You’ll be able to build daily and weekly streaks and earn Karma points as you achieve your goals.
+- Set productivity goals for your day and week: Use Todoist Karma to set daily and weekly goals for the number of tasks you want to complete.
+You’ll build streaks and earn Karma points as you achieve your goals.
 It’s a fun way to hold yourself accountable for making progress every day.

-- View all of your completed tasks.
-Having a chronological list of everything you’ve completed can be incredibly valuable when answering the question, “Where did all my time go?”.
+- View all of your completed tasks: Having a chronological list of everything you’ve completed is valuable when answering the question, “Where did all my time go?”
 Browse through to see the days where meetings and coordination might have eaten into your planning and prep.

 Break big tasks into more manageable ones

 Creating a lesson plan from scratch is no easy feat.
-A lesson plan could include setting an objective, defining learning outcomes, creating relevant assignments and assessments, acquiring any necessary or resource materials, and developing key talking points.
+Developing one for a course could include setting objectives, defining learning outcomes, creating relevant assignments and assessments, acquiring any necessary resource materials, and developing key talking points that align with the curriculum.
 Simply adding one task to your list to encapsulate all of those items can be a recipe for feeling stressed and overwhelmed.
 That’s where Todoist sub-tasks can help.

-With time constraints and competing priorities, it simply isn’t realistic to think that you’ll be able to get it all done all the time.
+With time constraints and competing priorities, it’s impossible to do everything.
 Make room to do your best teaching by focusing on the activities that will most impact your class.

 Prioritize your tasks in Todoist by selecting one of four priority levels.
 For each task, you have the option of categorizing it as Priority 1, 2, 3, or 4, with 1 being the most important and 4 being the least important.
 When you view your tasks for the day, your highest priority tasks, marked in red, will appear at the top.